-“The ultimate measure of the transition’s success is whether the Afghan government can truly care for its own people,” said Michel Shaikh, the Center’s Director of Country Operations.
+“The ultimate measure of the transition’s success is whether the Afghan government can truly care for its own people,” said Michel Shaikh, the CIVIC's Director of Country Operations.
 “Strengthening its response to civilian harm, including harm caused by Afghan Forces, will go a long way towards proving it can.”

 For more information please contact: